 Single Skin ETFE Applications:

-- Single skin application is an integrated system with aluminum perimeter clamping and water sealant system with stainless steel cables.
-ETFE when used as single skin requires stainless steel cables at the welded ETFE pockets at about every one meter spacing to increase the strength of the material.
-Spacing of the cables depends on the design requirements and structural conditions.
+- Single skin application is an integrated system with aluminium perimeter clamping and a water sealant system with stainless steel cables.
+ETFE when used as single skin requires stainless steel cables at the welded ETFE pockets at about every one-meter spacing to increase the strength of the material.
+The spacing of the cables depends on the design requirements and structural conditions.

-- Single skin ETFE membrane are used where the U-values are not a consideration.
-Single layer ETFE enclosure systems cannot take the advantage of pneumatic cushion technology with respect to the elongation of the material that initiates a load reduction cycle.
+- Single-skin ETFE membranes are used where the U-values are not a consideration.
+Single-layer ETFE enclosure systems cannot take advantage of pneumatic cushion technology with respect to the elongation of the material that initiates a load reduction cycle.